jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-13-let-them-talk-let-god-speak.md

   - psalm-119
   - vindication
   - identity-in-christ
-excerpt: "Psalm 119:23 shows us a better response to pressureone grounded in meditation, not manipulation.
+excerpt: "Psalm 119:23 shows us a better response to pressure—one grounded in meditation, not manipulation.
 When others misrepresent us, we don’t need to react.
 We need to remember who we are and whose we are."
 image: /img/posts/bg-let-them-talk.jpg
 background: /img/posts/bg-let-them-talk.jpg
 scripture: "Psalm 119:23"